sorengam/sorengam.github.io/papers.md

 ### Publications

-I hae been a coauthor on two published scientific papers.
+I have been a coauthor on two published scientific papers, and in addition I have three preprints available on arXiv.

 Both were co-written with Ádám Gyenge, Alastair Craw, and Balázs Szendrői.